KamilKandzia/KamilKandzia/README.md

 # Hello!
-I'm Kamil, currently working in one of the largest Polish banks.
+I'm Kamil, currently working in one of the largest e-commerce company in Poland.

 During my bachelor studies, I realized that I want to do something other than work in the factory as an automation control engineer.
 For my bachelor thesis ("Comparison of algorithms and structures for processing biomedical data"), I used Matlab to create the application with GUI.
 It had some statistician function, and that gave me some fun of working with big data files.
 At my university, a new "Data Science" course has been created, which was in the English language, so I chose it for the master's studies.
 During this course, I learn a lot about statistics, processing data and images, classifiers, big data environment, and data visualization.